Halloween is so much fun because it's not like other nights of the year. Have fun and stay safe by following these tips:

 After dark, kids aren't usually swarming the neighborhood.
 But on Halloween night, they are.
 That's why kids need to watch out for cars and other traffic.

 Be sure that your mask or costume doesn't cover your eyes or make it tough for you to see where you're going.
 You might think about wearing makeup instead of a mask.
 If you do wear a mask, make sure the eye holes are big enough that you can see.

-making sure it's not too long
+Make sure it's not too long.

-wearing shoes that fit
+Wear shoes that fit.

 Let's Talk Treats

 Before you start eating the treats in your bag, you'll want to get a good look at them.
 When you get home, dump everything out and let your mom or dad see what you have.
 They can help you get rid of stuff you shouldn't eat.
 For instance, you don't want to eat anything that's loose or not in a wrapper.
 Anything unwrapped, including fresh fruit, should be thrown away.
 Without a wrapper, it's hard to tell if food is clean and safe to eat.

 Once you've looked over your treats, you'll probably wonder just how much you can eat.
 Well, it's best not to overdo it.
 If you don't eat too much on Halloween, you'll have leftovers to enjoy in the days and weeks to come.
 In other words, you can make Halloween a little sweeter by making it last a little longer!